top of page

 Our values

-Collaboration: We embrace diversity, join forces, build alliances, and stimulate bonds to achieve common goals.
+Collaboration: We embrace diversity, join forces, build alliances, and foster connections to achieve common goals.

-Efficiency: We manage the financing of our contributors efficiently and effectively.
+Efficiency: We manage our contributors' funding efficiently and effectively.

-Innovation: We believe in continuous learning and encourage the development of new ideas, based on the adaptive capacity and transformational changes in the environment.
+Innovation: We believe in continuous learning and encourage the development of new ideas, based on adaptability and transformational changes in the environment.

 _DSC0985-HDR_(J_0015_OCEANA Eduardo Sorensen_Pisagua.jpg